General Billing Questions

 If there is a balance that was not covered or paid by your insurance, or secondary insurances, then you are responsible for the balance as soon as you receive a bill.

-You may pay bills in person in the Registration Department, located in the the main lobby of Eaton Rapids Medical Center.
+You may pay your bill in person in the Patient Access Department, located in the main lobby of Eaton Rapids Medical Center.
 The office is open Monday through Friday from 8:00am-5:30pm.
 Payments can be made with cash, check, money order or most credit cards.

 Medical treatment related to an accident is often covered by auto insurance or worker’s compensation insurance.
 Your health insurance plan simply needs to know if your medical expenses should be billed to another insurance company.
 Please answer the questions appropriately and mail the questionnaire back to your insurance company.
 If you do not respond, your claim will be denied and you may be responsible for payment.